Hans Danuser: Biography

-Danuser is primarily based in Zurich.
+Danuser was primarily based in Zürich.

+Danuser died on 30 August 2024, at the age of 71.

 Series and projects

 Out of Paradies

 The series of works consists of found and staged stencil paintings, created by means of paint-spray cans on different supports, at the intersection of public and private space.
 They have been photographed since the 1980s in various cities in Europe and the United States.
 The ephemeral in the existence of the stencil images on physical substrates is taken up by Danuser's photography and transformed by means of digital image processing and sublimation printing technique on aluminum, into images that in their brilliantly reflective appearance, suggest ephemeral and digital screen surfaces (Peer 2019).